WarutaShinken/staidelta-blockchain/README.md

 For number of coins staked per address you should run 'sit farm summary -sd 2'
 ```

-Additionally, `-sd 3` shows staking addresses for keys without plots that are accessible to the system you're running it on.
+Additionally, it shows staking addresses for keys without plots that are accessible to the system you're running it on.
 This is useful if you want to stake with coins from a cold wallet.

 ### Install (linux)
 Use `git clone https://github.com/WarutaShinken/staidelta-blockchain -b staking-detail-mod-1` to clone the repo to your machine and then run `sh install.sh` as usual.